rayk210/ECSRepo_Team6/README.md

 - All JUnit annotations (`@Test`, `@BeforeEach`, `@AfterEach`, `@BeforeAll`, `@AfterAll`) and assertions (`assertEquals`, `assertNotNull`, etc.) are fully supported.

+- Testing code located in the `test/ecsapplication/test` folder of the GitHub repository.

 ## Running Tests

 Tests can be run directly in the Eclipse IDE with the following steps: